What is the visualizer?

 Roofing material

-Asphalt shingles, standing seam metal, exposed fastener metal, or Decra stone-coated metal.
+Asphalt shingles, hidden fastener metal, exposed fastener metal, or Decra stone-coated metal.

-Owens Corning Duration and CertainTeed Landmark in their full colour library.
+Owens Corning Duration and Mill Steel Landmark in their full color library.

 Metal panel finish

-Standing seam in dozens of paint colours with Galvalume protection.
+Standing seam in dozens of paint colors with Galvalume protection.

 Siding